 The majority of Louisiana’s consumers rely on employer-provided health coverage, emphasizing the importance of access to healthcare resources.
 Employers prioritize the well-being of their workforce by offering benefits that facilitate preventive care, treatment for illnesses, and access to prescribed medications.
 Affordable health benefits play a pivotal role in supporting individuals’ health and bolstering Louisiana’s economy.
 Presently, hundreds of thousands of Louisianans benefit from employer-sponsored health insurance, underscoring its significance in the state’s healthcare landscape.

-Louisiana’s Employer Self-Funded Plans Are Under Attack
+Louisiana’s ERISA And Self-Funded Plans Are Under Attack